abyssDS/sfmlWiki/FAQ.md

 There are many possible places to share your game and game related data with the world wide web and their users.
 [HashCookie](http://hashcookie.net/) is a simple and easy to use site.
 Another provider to consider is [MediaFire](http://www.mediafire.com/).
 Both are simple and fast file sharing hosts.

 Also [SFML Projects](http://sfmlprojects.org/) is currently being developed as a place to put many of the projects made with SFML.

-### <a name="misc-examples"/>Are there any example projects I can learn from?

-Examples of the usage of each module are provided with SFML itself if you download the full SDK version.
-If you want full projects that make use of many features of SFML at the same time your best bet is to check out the [projects forum](http://en.sfml-dev.org/forums/index.php?board=10.0).
-People frequently showcase what they are working on there for the community to see.
-Often they might provide the source code as well, so if you feel brave enough you can look in there if you find a certain project interesting.